laoshanlung/blog/content/post/2019-10-15-react-refactory-component-did-update.md

 In this example, I use `simulateFluxFlow` to simulate our Redux flow where we have the typical action and reducer to handle the API call and pass the result or any loading indicator as props to the "container" component.

-`NameInput` is a pure graphical component which knows nothing about the logic to handle its state. `NameInputLogic` as the name implies encapsulate all the state management of `NameInput`.
+`NameInput` is a pure graphical component which knows nothing about the logic to handle its state. `NameInputLogic` as the name implies encapsulates all the state management of `NameInput`.
 In reality, depending on how complicated the logic is, we put them into a higher order component (like `NameInputLogic`) or in the reducer.
 My goal is to refactor `NameInputLogic` to use React hooks.
 The first thing to be refactored is the state, with `useState`, we can get rid of `React.Component` and instead go for the functional one.

 ```js
 function NameInputLogic(props) {